hansreier/techreier/eDrops/src/main/resources/static/markdown/about/greenit_en.md

 ## Green software development, what is it?

+Green software development focuses on creating software that minimizes environmental impact.
+This involves building software and infrastructure that supports energy-efficient processes, reduces carbon footprints, and promotes sustainability goals.

+This is my attempt at a definition.
+You can find more online.
+One challenge is that included in this are sub-goals that are partly contradictory.

 The green transition is seen as the grey transition by critics.
 In practice, it consumes natural resources at a rapid pace and destroys nature that absorbs CO2.
 How well-founded are the solutions to save the climate with wind turbines when they have this side effect?